47 Startups Failed the Same Way

 Month 18: the last window before rewrite #

 If you’re here, your options are limited.
 A rewrite buys you time, but the rewrite needs discipline or you repeat the pattern.
-This is where it’s worth hiring a rescue-focused team - not to develop features, but to establish the practices that prevent the 25-month timeline from repeating .
+This is where it’s worth hiring a rescue-focused team to install the practices that prevent the 25-month timeline from repeating, with our exit guide covering the contract side.

 The same mistake, 47 times #

 The 47 startups in the Inc.com audit didn’t fail because they hired bad developers.
-They failed because they made the same mistake, over and over: they deferred the infrastructure work.
-“We’ll add tests when we’re bigger.”
-“We’ll refactor after launch.”
-“Documentation can wait.”
-Every statement was reasonable in isolation.
-Combined, they created a timeline.
+They failed because they kept deferring the infrastructure work.
+“We’ll add tests when we’re bigger” was the most common version of the line; what happened next depended on who was doing the deferring and for how long.
+Reasonable in isolation, the deferrals stacked into a timeline.

 The vibe coding shops are accelerating this timeline because AI makes it easy to believe you can defer forever - you’ll iterate so fast that the debt will never catch up, and eventually you’ll hire experienced people who’ll clean it all up.
 That’s the story every founder tells themselves until month seven arrives.